Fellowship Of The Bling: How The Remnant Fellowship

 year, it became clear that in her mind those in churches struggling with

-weight loss are guilty
+weight loss are

 of the sins of gluttonous self-indulgence, carnal rebellion and